Proposal: Ring v2 For Full SMP

 Timer interrupt polling may continue to process bounded interrupt-safe work for the current thread’s ring in syscall mode, but it must not become a second SQ consumer for an SQPOLL-owned ring.

 Full-nohz for SQPOLL is a later CPU-isolation contract, not part of initial Ring v2.
 A poller CPU may suppress the periodic scheduler tick only when a housekeeping CPU remains online, the SQPOLL worker is the only runnable entity on that CPU, no timer-side SQ polling or transitional network scheduler polling is pinned there, and CPU accounting is boundary/counter driven rather than tick-driven.
+Phase F now reports explicit housekeeping/deferred-work placement or rejection for those prerequisites while keeping syscall-mode SQ ownership, periodic ticks, and SQPOLL disabled.
 The broader staging is in Tickless and Realtime Scheduling.

 Scheduler And SMP Requirements